Wheeler recall sues for 90 more days to collect signatures

 The campaign had hinted at the suit when it admitted only collecting around 40% of the required signatures last week.
 The suit was first reported by The Oregonian/Oregonlive.com.

-That statutory deadline "is so brief, so unrealistic and so burdens the recall power that it impermissibly infringes on peoples' right to recall their elected officials," a right which is spelled out in the Oregon constitution, the suit filed by attorneys Juan Chavez and Alan Kessler claimed.
+That statutory deadline "is so brief, so unrealistic and so burdens the recall power that it impermissibly infringes on peoples' right to recall their elected officials," a right which is spelled out in the Oregon constitution, the story quotes attorneys Juan Chavez and Alan Kessler as arguing.

-The suit also alleged that COVID-19 restrictions and the summer's heat waves as interfering with the signature-gathering process.
+The suit also alleges COVID-19 restrictions and the summer's heat waves as interfering with the signature-gathering process.

 The suit was filed against the city of Portland, City Auditor Mary Hull Caballero and Elections Director Louise Hansen.
 The campaign had asked the city for a 90-day extension last week.